-Explore the best trails near Cosby with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Cosby with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 An amazing hike!
 I made it in November and the color of the leaves is breath-taking.
 If you're not a regular hiker, or a resident of a flat state like Florida (like me), definitely train for this one several months in advance.
 Your knees will thank you.

 Low Gap - as the descriptions say, Low Gap is a relentless marathon of switchbacks and uphill work.
 It never seems to end.
 Thankfully, the isolation, beauty, and promise of the upcoming AT are enough to motivate!

 AT to Mt.
 Cammerer - the uphill battle continues for awhile, but the views improve, especially in places where you can gaze into both Tennessee and North Carolina.
 I took some panoramic pictures here and they're some of the best shots I got.

 Mt.
 Cammerer & Spur - The trail to the summit feels like a rockier extension of the AT, with some fun scrambling toward the end.
 On the summit, take as many pictures as you can and enjoy the crisp air.
 I met a pair of hikers who camped in the tower overnight - they were kind enough to share some hot chocolate with me while I iced my knees!